thalytabdn/Interview-Questions/README.md

 # Interview-Questions
-Repository to add interview questions
+Repository for adding interview questions and their solutions